-- Break up the biscuits and blitz briefly in a food processor to bread into crumbs.
-Alternatively you can put them into a plastic bag, cover with a tea towel and gentle hit with a rolling pin.
+- Break up the Biscoff cookies and blitz them briefly in a food processor to bread into crumbs.
+Alternatively you can put them into a plastic bag, cover with a tea towel and gently hit with a rolling pin.

 - Melt the butter by cubing, adding to a microwave proof bowl and microwave for a minute or two.

-- Pour the melted butter into the biscuits crumbs and mix until it resembles fine bread crumbs.
+- Pour the melted butter into the Biscoff cookie crumbs and mix until they resembles fine bread crumbs.